east of woodley - sample

 ‘Brilliant!
 Good lass!
 I was hoping you’d agree because we have much in store for you.’
 Tom cheered, thrilled.
 Then he tempered his demeanour and warned, ‘I repeat, not a squeak to anyone.’

-‘Assuredly, Tuan Besar!’ she bleated, teasing in tone, calling him ‘big boss’ or ‘sir’ in Malay.
+‘Assuredly, Tuan Besar!’ she bleated, ribbing in tone, calling him ‘sir’, ‘master’ or ‘boss’ in Malay.
 ‘Tender my resignation right this instant, shall I?’

-‘Ah yes, ahem… no need for that.
-Evans, the general manager, is a trusted friend, and I had enlisted his help.
+‘Ah yes, ahem… no need.
+Evans, the GM, is a trusted friend, and I had enlisted his help.
 For appearances, your position here forms your cover.
-Where it concerns others, you work at Raffles.
+Where it concerns others, you work at the Raffles.
 Beyond knowing the forces want your service, Teddy is unbriefed, but as a former army officer, he’d realise better than to pry.’

-In the excitement, Tom’s presumptuousness had escaped Jane’s attention.
+In her enthusiasm, Tom’s presumption had escaped Jane’s attention.

 ‘Thursday, 1 May at 8.30 am?
 I’ll fetch you from your home and take you to the school.
 Your father and brothers would have departed for work.
 Can’t have them heeding... hush-hush and all that.
 Although I dare suggest they’d be proud of you.’